Rubric Best Practices, Examples, and Templates

 - Use clear, specific and student-friendly language

-- Balance flexibility and specificity
+- Balance flexibility with enough specificity to ensure fairness

-Step 5: Define levels of performance
+Step 5: Define and describe performance levels

 - “The argument is clear, well-supported with strong evidence, and logically structured.”
 (Excellent);